Discover the BEST time to visit Florence Italy! Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

 Winter in Florence - December through February

-The best time to visit italy for lower crowds and hotel prices
+The best time to visit italy for lower crowd levels and hotel prices

-December through February is the best time to visit Florence Italy if you're looking for an authentic experience paired with the least amount of visitors.
+Outside of Christmas and New Year's, December through February is the best time to visit Florence, Italy if you're looking for an authentic experience paired with the least amount of visitors.

-The city is blissfully quiet this time of year and almost seems like a normal town as the number of tourists are at a minimum.
+The city is blissfully quiet this time of year and almost seems like a normal town as the tourist levels subside.

 Winter in Florence brings great hotel deals as this is slow season.
 You'll have no problem getting into top Florence sights and restaurants.